ericharding/blog/content/blog/InstallingFable/index.md

 * Install Visual Studio Code from [http://code.visualstudio.com](https://code.visualstudio.com/)
-* Inside VSCode click the puzzle piece on the left to open the extensions panel ![puzzle piece?](puzzle_piece.png) Then install the Ionide:
+* Inside VSCode click the puzzle piece on the left to open the extensions panel ![puzzle piece?](puzzle_piece.png) Then install Ionide-fsharp:
   ![ionide](ionide.png)
   and C# extensions:
   ![csharp](csharp.png)
   When both extensions are installed click 'reload'

+You are welcome to install the Ionide-Paket and Ionide-FAKE packages as well but they aren't required.
+Ionide-fsharp has all the language support for F# syntax coloring and code completion.

 The C# extension is needed because it includes debugger support for .net core.
-Ionide has all the language support for F# syntax coloring and code completion.

 At this point you have a working F# compiler and IDE.
-The only thing missing is the [F# interactive](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/fsharp-interactive/) REPL (read-eval-print loop) which is not available in .NET Core **yet** (work is underway).
+The only thing missing is the [F# interactive](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/fsharp-interactive/) REPL (read-eval-print loop) which is not available in .NET Core **yet**.
+Work is underway to support this so step 3 may not be necessary some time in the next few months

 ## Step 3 - F# Interactive